-- 15.1 The Head along with the H&S Officer will ensure that all equipment and systems including mains and portable electrical equipment, gas appliances, local exhaust ventilation, pressure systems, lifting equipment and glazing, used at or by the School are well maintained, inspected and tested regularly by a competent and appropriately qualified person who has been authorised by the School and that records of inspection, maintenance and testing are retained. - 15.2 In particular, the School will ensure that assessments are undertaken to comply with the Electricity at Work Regulations 1989 and the Gas Safety (Installation and Use) Regulations 1998.
+15.1 The H&S Officer will ensure that all equipment and systems including mains and portable electrical equipment, gas appliances, local exhaust ventilation, pressure systems, lifting equipment and glazing, used at or by the School are well maintained, inspected and tested regularly by a competent and appropriately qualified person who has been authorised by the School and that records of inspection, maintenance and testing are retained.

+In particular, the School will ensure that assessments are undertaken to comply with the Electricity at Work Regulations 1989 and the Gas Safety (Installation and Use) Regulations 1998.